 Wasteland 2 is a sequel to the 1988 cult classic, Wasteland; it is being developed by inXile Entertainment with a team that includes many figures responsible for the original game.
 Wasteland 2 is a top-down, turn-based, squad-based RPG in which the player controls a group of Desert Rangers.

 Wasteland 2 takes place in post-apocalyptic America.
 The first game focused on the faction known as Desert Rangers, who modeled themselves after the pre-war rangers of Texas and Arizona.
 The first Desert Rangers were U.S. Army engineers, who in hopes of surviving nuclear holocaust and it's aftermath took over a newly built federal prison.
 They released the prisoners into the wastes to make space, and renamed the prison to Ranger Center.

 In time several survivalist communities were invited to join the Rangers and the Center.
 By 2087 the Ranger Center became one of the most powerful and prosperous communities in the wastes.
 Wasteland 2 will be set somewhere in southwestern US, not long after the events of the first game.

-The game is being developed with the aid of crowdfunding through Kickstarter.com.
+The game was being developed with the aid of crowdfunding through Kickstarter.com.
 The drive began on March 13, 2012.
 Their target amount for the campaign was $900,000, and if the campaign did not exceed one million dollars, Brian Fargo was going to pledge an additional hundred thousand himself.
-However, like the Double Fine Adventure Kickstarter campaign, the drive for funds has proven successful and their goal was surpassed within days.
+However, like the Double Fine Adventure Kickstarter campaign, the drive for funds proved successful and their goal was surpassed within days.

 By the end, the project more than tripled on the planed $900.000, amassing $2,993,252 on the Kickstarter alone.
 Wasteland 2's development has already been mapped out based on the amount of funds received, and if certain targets beyond the required goal can be met, more content will be added to to the game and release on additional platforms.
 Both fans and newcomers to the series shared their ideas and things they'd like/wouldn't like to see in the game with InXile Entertainment on the official Wasteland 2 forum.